Hank

 00:00 / 00:00

-For a time it seemed that Snow’s stay would be short; he seemed unable to score a hit or get audience response.
-Then his first RCA Victor American hit came along: “I’m Moving On.”
-A piece that Snow’s producer had not even wanted to cut, the song rode the charts for forty-four weeks in 1950 and 1951; it was followed by two more #1s: “The Golden Rocket” (1950) and “Rhumba Boogie” (1951).
-These were his career songs, and for the next five years he averaged two or three Top Ten hits a year, including “I Don’t Hurt Anymore” (1954), “The Gold Rush Is Over” (1952), “A Fool Such as I” (1952), “Yellow Roses” (1955), and “Conscience, I’m Guilty” (1956).
+For a time, Snow was unable to score a hit and it seemed his stay wouldn’t last long.
+Then, his first RCA Victor American release, “I’m Moving On,” a song Snow’s producer didn’t even want to record, rode the charts for forty-four weeks in 1950 and 1951.
+That smash was followed by two more #1s that were his career songs: “The Golden Rocket” (1950) and “Rhumba Boogie” (1951).
+For the next five years he averaged two or three Top Ten hits a year, including “I Don’t Hurt Anymore” (1954), “The Gold Rush Is Over” (1952), “A Fool Such as I” (1952), “Yellow Roses” (1955), and “Conscience, I’m Guilty” (1956).
 After “I’ve Been Everywhere” (1962) and “Ninety Miles an Hour (Down a Dead End Street)” (1963), he did not crack the Top Five again until 1974, when “Hello Love” topped the charts.

-Throughout the 1960s and 1970s Snow helped hold the line against rock and pop’s assault on traditional country music.
-He traveled widely (including to Vietnam) and became a fixture on the Opry.
-In 1977 he recorded his 104th LP for RCA Victor, Still Moving On, proving himself an apt title for an artist who gave longevity a new and dramatic meaning.
+Throughout the 1960s and 1970s, Snow helped resist rock and pop’s influence on traditional country music.
+He traveled widely, including to Vietnam, and became a fixture on the Opry.
+In 1977, he recorded his 104th LP for RCA Victor, Still Moving On, fitting for an artist who brought a new depth to the concept of longevity.
+Hank Snow died in 1999.

 – Adapted from the Country Music Hall of Fame® and Museum’s Encyclopedia of Country Music, published by Oxford University Press.